Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

         Returns
         -------
-        group: Group
+        group: GroupInfo
-            Instance of the group
+            Instance of the group information.

         Raises
         ------